• Who We Are

 Appearance

 The Pixie-Bob cat is defined by its muscular body, heavy bone structure, and double coat which can range from a longer medium length silky coat to a woolly short coat.
 Long hair examples of the breed often develop adorable mutton chops on each of their cheeks.
-The breed also features a naturally bobbed tail which can range in size from 5 to 15 cms (2 – 6 inches).
+The breed also features a naturally bobbed tail which can range in size from 5 – 15 cms (2 – 6 inches).

 Straight foot Pixie-Bobs have the normal number of toes for a cat; five in the front and four in the back.
 Polydactyl variations of the breed have more than this.
 In fact, Pixie-Bobs are so predominantly polydactyl that these are the only breeds who will be accepted for show.
 Another common trait for Pixie-Bobs is to have a little tuft of fur at the tip of each ear.